Jisr az-Zarqa: Economy

 Problems of pollution and overfishing in the coastal waters have affected the local economy, and many now work inland.
 From 20 to 30 buses transport on a daily basis Jisr az-Zarqa residents to jobs, mostly menial, in Haifa, Tel Aviv and elsewhere.
+The municipality of Jisr az-Zarka is seeking to promote environmental tourism to the town and its beachfront.

+The main coastal highway was built without providing an access to the village.
+However, a new interchange to Jisr az-Zarqa is being planned.
+The Israel National Trail, a cross-country trail that runs from Dan in the north to Eilat in the south, passes through Jisr az-Zarka.